DZakh/rescript-schema/docs/rescript-usage.md

 // })
 ```

 Also you can use the exception-based operations like `parseOrRaiseWith`.
-In this case the instance of `RescriptStructError` will be thrown with a nice error message.
+In this case the instance of `RescriptSchemaError` will be thrown with a nice error message.
 Also, you can use the `S.Raised` exception to catch it in ReScript code.

 ### **`Error.make`**

 `(~code: S.errorCode, ~operation: S.operation, ~path: S.Path.t) => S.error`

-Creates an instance of `RescriptStructError` error.
+Creates an instance of `RescriptSchemaError` error.
 At the same time it's the `S.Raised` exception.

 ### **`Error.raise`**

 `S.error => exn`

 Throws error.
-Since internally it's both the `S.Raised` exception and instance of `RescriptStructError`, it'll have a nice error message and can be caught using `S.Raised`.
+Since internally it's both the `S.Raised` exception and instance of `RescriptSchemaError`, it'll have a nice error message and can be caught using `S.Raised`.

 ### **`Error.message`**